 |Sociopathic Liars Lie Without Conscience|

 |How Rachel's Lies are Examples of Sociopathic Lying|

 |Why Do They Do It?|

 Rachel is a case study in sociopathic lying.

-Not only did Rachel become very “tan,” get fake hair, and create an elaborate backstory including pictures of a Black man she claimed was her father, she also made many claims that she was the target of hate crimes.
+Not only did Rachel become very “tan,” get fake hair, and create an elaborate backstory including pictures of a Black man she claimed was her father (who was NOT her father or father-figure), she also made claims that she was the target of nine hate crimes.

 Faking hate crimes is not doing good for the community she was supposed to be an advocate for.

 To make people of color in a community think that there are haters actively targeting them is not helpful when it isn’t true.

 It is needlessly traumatizing them for her own gain.

 It doesn’t help race relations.
 It sets them back.